 Our land is not "open space."
-It is full of life that demands care.
+It is full of life in a state of rehabilitation that demands a full-time caregiver doing what they have been conditioned not to tolerate.

 It is not their desire for contact with the wild that is evil; it is the desire to take it from others as if control of the land in the manner that suits them would fix their ennui.
 It is the will to collectivize ownership without responsibility for the outcome.
 If these people realized that they live on what was once far more precious habitat than the residue they wish to control, if they understood that their preferences are so terribly destructive, if they had ever taken the time to actually live and work with someone who does care for land, they would have a good bit more respect for what it takes.